A secret place

 Of Dog Days and summer memories

-Did you know that July 3rd was the start of the 40 day period in the known as Dog Days?
+Did you know that July 3rd was the start of the 40 day period in the summer known as Dog Days?

 The term, Dog Days was coined in Ancient Rome.
 It was named after the Dog Star, also known as Sirius, the brightest star in our sky besides the sun.
 It was thought that since Sirius rose and set at the same time as the sun during this time of year, that Sirius added its heat to the sun’s heat, thereby making the days hotter, thus the term Dog Days.